Sakeswap/sakeperp-arbitrageur/README.md

 ## Account preparation

-- Deposit BUSD for trading on [SakePerp Exchange](https://www.binance.com/zh-CN/busd)
+- Deposit BUSD to trade on [SakePerp Exchange](https://app.sakeperp.fi/mm-pools/)
 - Deposit enough USD or appropriate stablecoins on CEX exchange (Binance/FTX/Huobi/OKex), acquire the API which is allowed for perpetual contract trading.

 ## Download